James Little (painter): Career

 In 1976, his work was the subject of the solo exhibition Paintings by James Little curated by Ronald Kutcha at the Everson Museum in Syracuse.
 In 1980, Little's work was included in the exhibition "Afro-American Abstraction", curated by April Kingsley, at MoMA PS1.

 In 2002, Little's large commission for the Metropolitan Transportation Authority was unveiled.
 Riders at Jamaica Station now travel through his 85-foot-long environment made of 33 multicolored laminated glass panels in a prismatic design, each measuring at 17-feet tall by 5-feet wide.

 In 2020, some of Little's large-scale black-tone paintings were shown in a two-artist exhibition with the work of Louise Nevelson, who was represented exclusively by the black colored sculptures, for which she is most known.
 The exhibition titled Louise Nevelson + James Little ran from September 3, 2020 until October 28, 2020 at Rosenbaum Contemporary in Boca Raton, Florida.

 Little's work was included in the 2022 Whitney Biennial.

 Little currently teaches at the Art Students League of New York.
-He was formerly represented by the June Kelly Gallery in Manhattan and is now represented by Petzel in Nrw York City, Louis Stern Fine Arts in West Hollywood, and the Kavi Gupta Gallery in Chicago, where his work was the subject of a solo exhibition in November 2022.
+He was formerly represented by the June Kelly Gallery in Manhattan and is now represented by Petzel in New York City, Louis Stern Fine Arts in West Hollywood, and the Kavi Gupta Gallery in Chicago, where his work was the subject of a solo exhibition in November 2022.

 His work is the subject of the 2005 paperback publication James Little: Reaching for the Sky, which features 13 color reproductions of his pieces and essays by Robert C. Morgan, George N'Namdi, Alvin Loving, Robert Costa, Horace Brockington, and James Haritas.